 - RoundCube - our webmail has a Filters option in the settings - We'd recommend this even if you don't usually use webmail.

-- Extension for Thunderbird (fine for manually editing the script file) Important note: Use the latest version (e.g. version 0.3 or higher) as the one on the Thunderbird Addons website is old and does not work.
+- Extension for Thunderbird (fine for manually editing the script file) Important note: Use the latest version if the one from the Thunderbird is out of date. latest version version 0.3 or higher should be ok.

 - There are others, take a look at sieve.info.
 You'd use the same server, username and password that you do to access your email, and use port 4190, and TLS.